cjdd3b/copycat-finder/README.md

 ## Next steps

-As I said above, these early efforts are admittedly rough and are meant only to demonstrate the viability of this technique and the journalistic potential of its results.
+As I said above, these early efforts are admittedly rough and are meant only to demonstrate the viability of this technique and the high-level journalistic potential of its results.

-All in all, I'm satisfied that the method outlined here is effective, but it still needs to be refined.
+The method definitely needs to be refined.
 Some simple and obvious next steps might include processing text to cut out things like non-alphanumeric characters; adjusting the document similarity score to see how it affects results; and optimizing the number of clusters for k-means, using techniques such as the [Elbow Method](http://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set) to ensure bills are clustered properly.

 Beyond that, I would love to extend the analysis beyond bill titles to the full text of the legislation itself.
 Looking only at bill titles makes it possible to find some legislative trends, but ideally the approach would be much more granular -- looking at complete bill text tokenized into sections or even sentences.
 Not only would that approach reveal model legislation that might not be identified by titles alone, but it could also reveal common language inserted into completely different bills, possibly crafted by lobbyists and disseminated across multiple states.